pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ## All

-If you have multiple outputs and need to join them, the `all` function acts like an `apply` over many resources.
-This function joins over an entire list of outputs.
-It waits for all of them to become available and then provides them to the supplied callback.
+If you have multiple outputs and need to join them, the `all` function acts like an `apply` over many resources, allowing you to resolve multiple outputs before performing an operation. `all` waits for all output values to become available and then provides them to the supplied callback.
 This function can be used to compute an entirely new output value, such as by adding or concatenating outputs from two different resources together, or by creating a new data structure that uses them.
 Just like with `apply`, the result of [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all) is itself an Output<T>.

 For example, let’s use a server and a database name to create a database connection string: